Multivariate Interpolation in Unisolvent Nodes -- Lifting the Curse of Dimensionality: Conclusion

 \section{Conclusion}

-We have introduced a notion of unisolvent nodes for polynomial interpolation in arbitrary dimensions with respect to a generalized concept of polynomial degree, i.e., $A=A_{m,n,p}$.
-This allowed us to generalize the classic $1$D Newton and Lagrange interpolation methods to multivariate schemes in a numerically stable and efficient way resulting in the algorithm MIP possessing $\Oc(|A|^2)$ runtime complexity and $\Oc(|A|)$ storage complexity.
-We also provided the theory for generalizing the approach to interpolation of scattered data and on curved manifolds e.g., the torus $\T^2$.
+We have generalized the notion of unisolvent nodes for polynomial interpolation in arbitrary dimensions with respect to a generalized concept of polynomial degree and for non-tensorial node distributions.
+This allowed us to extend the classic 1D Newton and Lagrange interpolation methods to multivariate schemes in a numerically stable and efficient way, resulting in a practically implemented algorithm with $\Oc(|A|^2)$ runtime complexity and $\Oc(|A|)$ memory complexity.
+We also provided the theory for generalizing the approach to interpolation of scattered data on curved manifolds.

-By characterizing the space of functions that can be approximated by polynomial interpolation to be the space of Sobolev functions $H^k(\Omega,\R)$ with $k>m/2$, we have proven the genericity of the approach.
-Further, we validated that the resulting algorithm MIP reaches the optimal approximation rate given by Lloyd N.~Trefethen' Theorem \cite{Lloyd2}.
-In contrast to previous approaches, such as Chebfun \cite{chebfun}, multivariate splines \cite{Boor:SP}, and Floater-Hormann interpolation \cite{floater}, MIP achieves exponential approximation rates for the Runge function using only sub-exponentially many interpolation nodes.
+We empirically observed that the resulting algorithm reaches the optimal approximation rate given by Lloyd N.~Trefethen's Theorem \cite{Lloyd2}, supporting the conjecture that these rates apply in general \cite{converse}.
+In contrast to previous approaches, such as Chebfun \cite{chebfun}, multivariate splines \cite{Boor:SP}, and Floater-Hormann interpolation \cite{floater}, the present \emph{MIP} algorithm achieves exponential approximation rates for the Runge function using only sub-exponentially many interpolation nodes.
 This suggests that we have found an efficient approximation scheme that overcomes the curse of dimensionality for a generic class of functions.

 In closing, we discuss related concepts and possible further developments.